Kalirad/Making_ATP_fast_-_slow/README.md

 + Yeast_chem_model.ipynb: ipython notebook to generate Figures 2, 3, 4, and 5.

-+ replicator_results.csv: The results from the game-theoretical analysis.
++ replicator_results.txt: The results from the game-theoretical analysis.